 If you want to make your own pastry pie case, recipe as follows otherwise skip to next step: - mix 1 1/2 cups/200g all purpose/plain flour with 1 stick/4oz/110g unsalted butter, cold and cut into chunks, and 2tbsp confectioners/icing sugar, in a food processor until like breadcrumbs.
 While pulsing the mixer, slowly add some cold water until the dough just comes together (around 2-3tbsp).
 Form dough into a ball, cover in cling film and chill for 30mins before rolling out.
 Preheat oven to 375F/190C.
 Roll out dough and line a greased pie dish or tin.
 Press gently into dish to ensure there are no air bubbles underneath, trim the edges and prick the base a few times with a fork.
 Bake blind (ie filled with parchment paper and beans/baking weights) for around 10-15min, remove beans and bake 'open' for a further 15-20minutes until lightly brown and firm to touch.
 Remove and allow to cool.

-Open the cooled can of condensed milk and fill the crumb/pastry base with a layer of the caramel - thickness to your liking but you want a decent layer, using most if not all of the can.
+Open the cooled can of condensed milk and fill the crumb/pastry base with a layer of the caramel - thickness to your liking but you want a decent layer, using probably half the can, or more.
 Up to this point can be done a little while in advance.

 Slice the bananas in medium-thick round slices, toss with a couple squeezes of lemon juice -only enough to lightly coat, not make them wet - then layer on top of the caramel (you can do thinner slices and put on a couple layers, if you prefer).